apache/openwhisk-workshop/README.md

 🎉 Welcome to the OpenWhisk workshop! 🎉

+> *OpenWhisk is a cloud-first distributed event-based programming service.
+It provides a programming model to upload event handlers to a cloud service, and register the handlers to respond to various events.
+Learn more at https://developer.ibm.com/openwhisk or try it on IBM Bluemix OpenWhisk.*

 This workshop provides a series of [exercises](https://github.ibm.com/thomas6/openwhisk_workshop/tree/master/exercises) to help you understand how to use [OpenWhisk](https://github.com/openwhisk/openwhisk) to build [serverless applications](http://martinfowler.com/articles/serverless.html).

 Developers are introduced to each feature of the platform through these exercises.
 After reading the exercise documentation, they are presented with a challenge to test their skills.
 The tool automatically verifies whether they have passed that test and records their progress.